 You would literally be dreaming during working hours.

-If you are caught off guard then it is sure that you would face consequences such as probation, loss of jobs or even drastically reduced chances of promotion.
+If you are caught off guard then it is sure that you would face consequences such as probation, loss of jobs, or even drastically reduced chances of promotion.

-Narcolepsy is a sleeping disorder where a person randomly falls asleep, be it while traveling, writing, talking or even eating.
+Narcolepsy is a sleeping disorder where a person randomly falls asleep, be it while traveling, writing, talking, or even eating.

 There is no permanent cure for this, but there are medications that reduce the effects of Narcolepsy.
-They include Tricyclic Antidepressants (TCAs) such as Vivactil, Tofranil and Anafranil; Selective serotonin reuptake inhibitors (SSRIs) such as Effexor, Prozac, and Sarafem; Stimulants such as Modafinil and Armodafinil.
+They include Tricyclic Antidepressants (TCAs) such as Vivactil, Tofranil, and Anafranil; Selective serotonin reuptake inhibitors (SSRIs) such as Effexor, Prozac, and Sarafem; Stimulants such as Modafinil and Armodafinil.

 4. Excessive Daytime Sleepiness (EDS)

-This is a common symptom for narcolepsy.
+This is a common symptom of narcolepsy.

 EDS is generally characterized by an immense lack of energy and persistent sleepiness.

-As the name suggests, this sleeping disorder occurs during the day and leads to disconnections with family, less interest in relationships, low performance at work and other such social disturbances.
+As the name suggests, this sleeping disorder occurs during the day and leads to disconnections with family, less interest in relationships, low performance at work, and other such social disturbances.

 EDS commonly occurs due to nighttime disturbances such as sleep apnea, where there is restricted airflow due to overgrowth of tissues.